openml/openml-python/CONTRIBUTING.md

 - Add [unit tests](https://github.com/openml/openml-python/tree/develop/tests) and [examples](https://github.com/openml/openml-python/tree/develop/examples) for any new functionality being introduced.
     - If an unit test contains an upload to the test server, please ensure that it is followed by a file collection for deletion, to prevent the test server from bulking up.
 For example, `TestBase._mark_entity_for_removal('data', dataset.dataset_id)`, `TestBase._mark_entity_for_removal('flow', (flow.flow_id, flow.name))`.
     - Please ensure that the example is run on the test server by beginning with the call to `openml.config.start_using_configuration_for_example()`.
+    - Add the `@pytest.mark.sklearn` marker to your unit tests if they have a dependency on scikit-learn.

 -  All tests pass when running `pytest`.
 On
    Unix-like systems, check with (from the toplevel source folder):